Will You Share With Me?

-Things would be strewn all over the house.
-My other four kakis would keep cleaning and washing all day long until they got tired or there was a scarcity of soap and detergents.
+"Things would be strewn all over the house.
+My two kakis were responsible for cleaning the home and washing clothes.
+They would keep cleaning and washing all day long until they got tired or there was a scarcity of soap and detergents.

-The enjoyment of having this gala get-together weaned off.
-I used to get upset so many times a day that I lost count.
-I was just 7 years old.
-I became weaker and got sick of sacrifices.
+I was only as old as you.
+I became thin.
+I got sick of sharing my toys, clothes, rooms.
 I did not want to share anymore.
-I wanted a full meal of my choice, my cozy and peaceful corner to play, my full bed, my clean home.
+I wanted a full meal of my choice, my cosy and peaceful corner to play in, my full bed, my clean home.
 I did not want to fight to use the toilet.
-I hated to do nothing all day." he replied.
+I hated to do nothing all day." he responded.

-The unpleasantness and pain of the experience were evident by the stillness of his body, eyes lost out of window searching for something and head bent in retrospection.
+The unpleasantness and pain of the childhood experience were evident by the stillness of his body, eyes lost out of the window searching for something and head bent in retrospection.
 "1957 was sort of a bad year for all of us," Bapuji mumbled under his breath.